 Creating the right combination of these ingredients and adding them to your soil will make growing your vegetables even easier.
 It wouldn't hurt to invest in a soil tester.
 That way you'll know exactly what to give your soil to make it perfect.
 Once you have the supplies you need to make your garden bed, you need to decide on where to put it.

-- 3-IN-1 FUNCTION: Test soil moisture, pH value and sunlight level of plant with our MS02 meter, quickly helps you...
+- 3-IN-1 FUNCTION: Test soil moisture, pH value and sunlight level of plant with our soil meter, helps you specialize in...

-- ACCURATE AND RELIABLE: Premium Double-needle Detection Technology strongly enhances the speed and accuracy of detecting...
+- ACCURATE & RELIABLE: Double-needle Detection Technology strongly enhances the speed and accuracy of detecting and...

 Depending on which easy to grow vegetables you decide to use, will determine how much space you need.
 No matter how much space you need, you have to pick a spot that will get at least six to eight hours of sun per day.
 Decide which vegetables you're going to grow, how many plants you're going to grow, and determine how much space your plants are going to need.
 When you decide about the space, you need and the location, it's time to plant your seeds.